simdutf/simdutf/README.md

 - C++11 compatible compiler.
 We support LLVM clang, GCC, Visual Studio.
 (Our optional benchmark tool requires C++17.)
 - For high speed, you should have a recent 64-bit system (e.g., ARM or x64).
 - If you rely on CMake, you should use a recent CMake (at least 3.15) ; otherwise you may use the [single header version](#single-header-version).
 The library is also available from Microsoft's vcpkg.
+- AVX-512 support require a processor with AVX512-VBMI2 (Ice Lake or better) and a recent compiler (GCC 8 or better, Visual Studio 2019 or better, LLVM clang 6 or better).

 Usage (Usage)
 -------